mkbabb/csp-solver/README.md

 If one wants to serve there own variant of the application, the `app.wsgi` file must be modified to point to your appropriate Python 3 distribution.
 Additionally, a template Apache2 `.conf` file can be found [here](app/config/default.conf).

+Locally, the webserver can be run at the root directory via:

+    flask run

+or

+    python3 -m app